shriVATSA54/hashnode_blog/cljb8jsu50xji4jnvan8yc3e3.md

 * Students like me can always learn new things from this and benefit.
 Can learn new and efficient ways to solve a particular problem.

-* It can provide a summary of the blog, etc by just providing the link to the source.
+* *It can provide a summary of the blog, etc by just providing the link to the source.*

+* <mark>Creator mode provides clean, efficient and optimized code in any language python, java, C as requested.</mark>